 - 3.1.
 Fellows must not be required to sign a non-competition guarantee or restrictive covenant. ^(Core) - 3.2.
-Eligibility Requirements Fellowship Programs All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada. ^(Core) - 3.2.a.
+Eligibility Requirements Fellowship Programs All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada. ^(Core)

+3.2.a.
 Fellowship programs must receive verification of each entering fellow's level of competence in the required field using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core)

 Background and Intent: A reporting feature is available for fellowship programs within ADS to provide fellowship program directors access to the final Milestones report for an active fellow's most recently completed residency program.
 These reports are available to fellowship program directors in mid-July, and use of this system to retrieve the reports is encouraged.
-There are a few scenarios in which these reports may not be available, such as if a fellow completed residency in a program not accredited by the ACGME, if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
+There are a few scenarios in which these reports may not be available, such as if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
 For those without Milestones reports, programs must contact the specialty program director from the fellow's most recent residency program to obtain the required information.
 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.

-- 3.2.a.1.
-Prior to appointment in the program, fellows must have one of the following: - successful completion of at least two years of clinical pathology education in a pathology residency program that satisfies the requirements in 3.2.; (Core) - certification or eligibility for certification by the ABPath or American Osteopathic Board of Pathology (AOBPa) in anatomic pathology and clinical pathology or in clinical pathology; or, ^(Core) - certification or eligibility for certification by a member board of the ABMS or a certifying board of the AOA in a specialty or subspecialty deemed eligible for certification in blood banking/transfusion medicine by the ABPath. ^(Core)

-- 3.2.b.
-Fellow Eligibility Exception The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
-An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: ^(Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, ^(Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core) - 3.2.b.2.
+3.2.a.1.
+Prior to appointment in the program, fellows must have one of the following: 3.2.a.1.a. successful completion of at least two years of clinical pathology education in a pathology residency that satisfies the requirements in 3.2.; ^(Core) 3.2.a.1.b. certification or eligibility for certification by the ABPath or American Osteopathic Board of Pathology in anatomic pathology and clinical pathology; or, ^(Core) 3.2.a.1.c. certification or eligibility for certification in a specialty by a member board of the ABMS or a certifying board of the AOA. ^(Core) 3.2.b.
+Fellow Eligibility Exception The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements: 3.2.b.1.
+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: ^(Core) 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, ^(Core)

+3.2.b.2.
 Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)